-If you prefer to report to clients with a snapshot, instead of a live-feed, be sure to check out our marketing report template.
+If you prefer to report to clients with a periodic report instead of a live dashboard, be sure to check out our marketing report template.

 9 Sections Included In Our Marketing Dashboard Template

 1. Form Submissions (or Leads)

 When a potential customer completes and submits one of your website forms—typically a contact or quote form—they then become an official lead.
 Tracking how much lead generation your campaign is creating gives you a quick insight into how well your ads and calls to action (CTAs) are performing.
 A high number of leads means your ads and CTAs are performing well while a low number can indicate that something is wrong, whether that be an uncompelling offer, a flimsy CTA or even poorly-executed ads.

 While measuring form submissions alone can help in its own way, it’s more essential to measure this metric along with the other metrics on your marketing dashboard.
 For example, a high number of leads with a really low number of conversions might mean you are reaching the wrong audience and you can then make adjustments to your ads.

-The dashboard gives you a look at how many calls your client’s business is receiving, broken down by both missed and answered calls.
+The marketing dashboard provides an overview of how many calls your client’s business is receiving, broken down by both missed and answered calls.
 It's pulled in via call tracking software like CallRail or Call Tracking Metrics.

-This can be a really helpful metric to track so you can ensure your client is also taking the appropriate steps to increase campaign performance (i.e. answering the phone).
+This is a helpful metric to include in a marketing KPI dashboard as it ensures your clients are also taking the appropriate steps to increase campaign performance (i.e. answering the phone).
 You can show clients how many calls were actually answered.
 If your client is missing 95% of incoming calls and you aren’t getting many conversions, this could spark a healthy conversation between you and the client.

-On the flip side, if your client is answering most of the calls and you’re still experiencing lower conversions, it could be a good indication that your client’s sales techniques are off.
-Again, you’ll be able to start up a healthy and frank conversation with your client to serve their best interests using this KPI or your marketing reporting dashboard.
+On the flip side, if a client is answering most of the calls and you’re still experiencing lower conversions, it could be a good indication that your client’s sales techniques are off.
+Again, you’ll be able to start up a healthy and transparent conversation with your clients to serve their best interests using this KPI or your marketing reporting dashboard.